Take an RV Shakedown Cruise to Find Problems Early

 Pick a Nearby Campground

-You don't have to go far, but you should go to a nearby campground and just live in your RV.
+You don't have to go far, but you should at least go to a nearby campground and just live in your RV for a few days.

 Me, I usually pick an inexpensive campground with full-service sites not too far from my home.